zioan/pp4_GreenLocalVeggies/README.md

 This enhancement provides users with immediate, visible feedback when their profile update submission contains errors, improving the overall user experience and reducing potential frustration during the profile update process.

+## Unsolved Issues and Bugs

+The following bugs have been identified in the application.
+Due to time constraints, these issues have not been resolved but are acknowledged and will be addressed in future updates.

+1. **Pluralization of "piece" unit:**
+   - **Description:** When displaying quantities of items with the unit "piece", the application does not correctly pluralize to "pieces" for quantities greater than one.
+   - **Affected areas:** This issue appears in the cart summary, order details, and notifications.
+   - **Impact:** While this does not affect the functionality of the shop, it may cause minor confusion in reading product quantities.
+   - **Planned fix:** Implement a custom pluralization logic for units, particularly handling the "piece" to "pieces" conversion when quantities exceed one.